In this series of blog posts I will offer tips on how to make the most from your tweets.

 I’ve written before about how best to use Twitter and how Twitter is ideal for building communities and engaging with others.
 But it still surprises me how many regular Twitterati still don’t know how to get the best out of Twitter.

-Remember to retweet – don’t just favourite!
+Remember to retweet – don’t just like!

-But hashtags are great for grouping texts on the same subject.
+But hashtags are great for grouping tweets on the same subject.
 At @IBIS_journal we use #ornithology for all our own avian science tweets and many others are now joining us.
 This means that you can search on #ornithology within Twitter or your dashboard and get all the latest #ornithology tweets in one go!
-We also use them to group our conference tweets (check out #BOU2014) which also acts as a discussion tool during the event itself.
+We also tags use them to group our conference tweets (check out #BOU2014) which also acts as a discussion tool during the event itself.

 A hashtag can increase engagement by up to 55%